Ground State Energy of Dilute Fermi Gases in 1D: Lower Bound for scalar potentials

 \subsubsection{Lower bound for small particle numbers}

-Recall that $v$ is a radial, repulsive interaction compactly supported in $[-R_0,R_0]$, and that $a_e$ and $a_o$ are its even and odd wave scattering lengths.
+Recall that $v$ is an even, repulsive (positive) interaction compactly supported in $[-R_0,R_0]$, and that $a_e$ and $a_o$ are its even and odd wave scattering lengths.
 For now, let $ \Psi $ be some (normalized) wave function describing $N$ fermions (in the domain \eqref{domainfermions} of the energy functional \eqref{functional}), which means that $\Psi(y_1,\dots,y_N)$ takes values in $(\C^{2J+1})^{\otimes N}$.
 We fix a radius $R>R_0+a_o-a_e$ that we will use throughout the proof.

 To apply Dyson's lemma (Lemma \ref{LemmaDysonSpin1/2Fermi}) to the many-body case, define the set

 and the distances

 with $R>R_0+a_o-a_e$ so that both distances are strictly bigger than the support of the potential $R_0$ (note $R_0\geq a_o\geq a_e$ and $a_o\geq0$, given the energies in \eqref{dyson1} and \eqref{dyson2}).
 These are the radii that we will use to apply Lemma \ref{LemmaDysonSpin1/2Fermi}: the bigger radius $R>R_0$ for symmetric spin combinations, and the smaller radius $R-(a_o-a_e)>R_0$ for antisymmetric spin combinations.
 The fact that these radii are different will mean that the result of the lemma depends on the spin symmetry defined by $T\in\Theta$.
 Therefore, we write